GWLab-UML/Protocols/Molecular_labwork/Histology_Slide_Prep.md

 1. Dehydrate tissue in EtOH series washed (95%,100%; assuming tissue is in 70% EtOH already - if not, start with lower concentration of EtOH) and all should be on rocker
 	> *Note:* The older the sample, the longer the wash the better but should be at least 30 minutes each (ideally an hour or more each).
 2. 3 washes in 100% EtOH (about an hour each but can go less) on rocker
-	>*Note:* Tissues can be left in 100% EtOH after the third wash indefinitely in 4℃
+	>*Note:* Tissues can be left in 100% EtOH after the third wash indefinitely in 4℃. ****This is a good stoping point if you need to leave for the day or weekend!***
 3. Wash 50/50 in xylene substitute with EtOH on rocker for 1 hour
 4. 3 washes in xylene substitute, 30 mins each on rocker (45 mins for larger tissue)
 5. Place tissue in glass dish or some container that will be easiest to manipulate with the wax
 	1. small glass beakers
+	2. Bring tweezers
+	3. Gloves
+	4. P1000 and tips
 6. 1 wash in (roughly) 50/50 xylene substitute and wax (enough to thoroughly cover tissue) with vacuum on about 30 minutes (45 mins for larger tissue)
 	1.  turn on vacuum until the gauge reads 20, then turn off
 7. 3+ wax washes (need to get the xylene substitute out) about 30 minutes each (vacuum; 45 mins for larger tissue)